-Prostate needle biopsy is a test to help rule out prostate cancer.
-During the test, a thin needle is used to take small samples of tissue from the prostate.
+Prostate needle biopsy is a test to look for prostate cancer.
+During the test, a thin, hollow needle is used to take small samples of tissue from the prostate.
 The samples are then tested in a lab.
-This sheet explains the procedure and what to expect.

 Prepare as you have been told.
 In addition:

 Tell your health care provider about all medicines you take.
 This includes herbs and other supplements.
 It also includes any blood thinners, such as warfarin, clopidogrel, or daily aspirin.
 You may need to stop taking some or all of them before the procedure.

 You may be told to use a laxative, enemas, or both before the biopsy.
 This is to empty the colon and rectum of stool.
 Follow the instructions you are given.

 Your health care provider may prescribe antibiotics before the procedure.
 If so, take these as directed.

 All procedures have risks.
 The risks of this procedure include: